milanglacier/minuet-ai.nvim/README.md

     -- enabled when invoked manually.
     enabled = true,
     provider = 'codestral',
-    -- the maximum total characters of the context before and after cursor.
+    -- the maximum total characters of the context before and after the cursor -- 12,800 characters typically equate to approximately 4,000 tokens for -- LLMs.
-    -- Note that this does not count tokens but simply characters.
-12800 -- characters are usually counted around 4000 tokens. context_window = 12800,
+    context_window = 12800,
-    context_ratio = 0.6,
+    -- when the total characters exceed the context window, the ratio of -- context before cursor and after cursor, the larger the ratio the more -- context before cursor will be used. context_ratio = 0.75,
-    -- when the total characters exceed the context window, the ratio of -- context before cursor and after cursor, the larger the ratio the more -- context before cursor will be used. throttle = 1000, -- only send the request every x milliseconds, use 0 to disable throttle.
+    throttle = 1000, -- only send the request every x milliseconds, use 0 to disable throttle.
     -- debounce the request in x milliseconds, set to 0 to disable debounce debounce = 400,